Hilalbiyik/Hilalbiyik/README.md

 ### Hi there, I'm Hilal Bıyık👋

-- 🔭 I’m Computer Engineer Student
+- 🔭 I’m Computer Engineer
 - 📫 How to reach me : hhilalbiyik@gmail.com

 ### Connect with me :